ltearno/hexa.tools/hexa.binding/README.md

 And the Person class will be generated automatically.
 This feature uses the annotation processing mechanism, so if you want to use that, you should have correctly configured your IDE.

-To use that POJO class, let's first add it in the set of @ReflectedClasses :
+You don't need to add this POJO class in the set of @ReflectedClasses because the generated implementation does that for you.

-	@ReflectedClasses( classes = {
-			Label.class,
-			TextBox.class,
-			Person.class
-		} )

 In the main code, we first create the pojo, the widgets and add them into the DOM :